Abnormal psychology: Biological explanations

 In the biological tradition, psychological disorders are attributed to biological causes.
 In the psychological tradition, disorders are attributed to faulty psychological development, and to social context.
 The medical or biological perspective holds the belief that most or all abnormal behavior can be attributed to a medical factor; assuming all psychological disorders are diseases.

 The Greek physician Hippocrates, who is considered to be the father of Western medicine, played a major role in the biological tradition.
 Hippocrates and his associates wrote the Hippocratic Corpus between 450 and 350 BC, in which they suggested that abnormal behaviors can be treated like any other disease.
 Hippocrates viewed the brain as the seat of consciousness, emotion, intelligence, and wisdom and believed that disorders involving these functions would logically be located in the brain.

 These ideas of Hippocrates and his associates were later adopted by Galen, the Roman physician.
 Galen extended these ideas and developed a strong and influential school of thought within the biological tradition that extended well into the 18th century.

-Medical: Kendra Cherry states: "The medical approach to abnormal psychology focuses on the biological causes of mental illness.
+Kendra Cherry, MSEd, states: "The medical approach to abnormal psychology focuses on the biological causes of mental illness.
 This perspective emphasizes understanding the underlying cause of disorders, which might include genetic inheritance, related physical disorders, infections, and chemical imbalances.
 Medical treatments are often pharmacological in nature, although medication is often used in conjunction with some other type of psychotherapy."

 Psychological explanations

-According to Sigmund Freud's structural model, the Id, Ego, and Super-ego are three theoretical constructs that define the way an individual interacts with the external world, as well as responding to internal forces The Id represents the instinctual drives of an individual that remain unconscious.
+According to Sigmund Freud's structural model, the id, ego, and superego are three theoretical constructs that define the way an individual interacts with the external world, as well as responding to internal forces The Id represents the instinctual drives of an individual that remain unconscious.
 The super-ego represents a person's conscience and their internalization of societal norms and morality.
 Finally, the ego serves to realistically integrate the drives of the id with the prohibitions of the super-ego.
 Lack of development in the Superego, or an incoherently developed Superego within an individual, will result in thoughts and actions that are irrational and abnormal, contrary to the norms and beliefs of society.

 Irrational beliefs

-Irrational beliefs that are driven by unconscious fears, can result in abnormal behavior.
+Irrational beliefs are driven by unconscious fears and can result in abnormal behavior.
 Rational emotive behavior therapy helps to drive irrational and maladaptive beliefs out of one's mind.